tosmith97/Team-4/README.md

 Rough Implementation Plan:
 - Set up backend to handle phone call conferencing.
 - Develop pipeline for getting call audio data, cleaning the audio data, and converting the cleaned audio data into text.
-- Create NLP engine and document processing pipeline.
+- Create document processing pipeline.
 - Host the documents in the cloud and create unique urls to those documents
 - Send the URL's to the callers